 - We may collect information about you from the Insurance Claims Register or other insurers, for example, if you have previously had insurance cover declined or cancelled.

-By applying for membership and taking out insurance with MAS, you authorise MAS to obtain your personal information from third parties as described in this Privacy Statement, and authorise the third party who holds that personal information to disclose your personal information to us.
+By applying for membership, taking out insurance with MAS or joining the MAS KiwiSaver Scheme or MAS Retirement Savings Scheme, you authorise MAS to obtain your personal information from third parties as described in this Privacy Statement, and authorise the third party who holds that personal information to disclose your personal information to us.

 If you provide us with someone else’s personal information, you must first obtain that person’s permission to disclose the information.